 Artificial Clay Tennis Court

-Classic Clay is a brand of artificial clay that offers a true clay tennis court feel without the excessive maintenance hassles.
+Artificial clay offers a true clay tennis court feel without the excessive maintenance hassles.
 This boasts permanent game lines that won’t blur as you track down drop shots.

-One benefit to Classic Clay is that the mineral in-fill isn’t small enough to go airborne, so no annoying court dust kicking up during play.
+One benefit of an artificial clay court is that the mineral in-fill isn’t small enough to go airborne, so no annoying court dust kicking up during play.

 Concrete Tennis Courts